EPFL-CePro/eXamc/docs/source/modules/review/review-review.rst

 Grading
 -------------
 Purple scares are displayed on the grading boxes.
-To write points, you should click on the desired scare.
+To write points, click on the desired scare.

 .. image:: images/correction_question.png
    :width: 800